salesforcecli/plugin-agent/messages/agent.generate.spec.md

 Create an Agent spec, which is a list of job titles and descriptions that the agent performs.

-# flags.name.summary

-The name of the agent to create.

 # flags.type.summary

 The type of agent to create.